Wednesday, May 21, 2014

 3. Olive Oil: extra virgin olive oil will give you richness, but you can also add or use instead a lemon olive oil (like our Meyer Lemon Olive Oil), sesame oil, lemon, lime or orange juice, champagne vinegar, even honey.
 Try kicking it up a notch with red pepper flakes, or something spicy.

-We paired this with our unique Hatch Green Chile Fettuccine.
+We paired this with Pappardelle's unique Hatch Green Chile Pappardelle.
 Unless you are from the southwestern part of the U.S., you probably don’t know this chili.
 It is celebrated in New Mexico and its primary flavor is fire roasting goodness but not overly spicy.
 I give it about a 3 on a heat scale of 10, similar to a Poblano Chile.
 There are, however, other choices from our pasta selection in which this will work well:

 ingredients